Frequently Asked Questions

 Between the bottom of the hooper and the second blade, if this is not big enough alternatives include, either a small notch in the bottom of the hopper or a In Liner placed in the loading hopper, see photos on website.

 If you are using reclaim/recycled water a Y Line Strainer with a 30 to 50 stainless steel mesh is advisable.
-With pre header tank or in-between header tank and pump.
+Place before header tank or in-between header tank and pump.

 DrumBlaster comes with a additional Fleet Management System (FMS) This records the time of all trucks using DrumBlaster, you could use this information to charge contractors.